Say ‘Ahh’: Most Would Rather Visit the Dentist than Talk About Long-Term Care Planning

-What can be more more real and anxiety-invoking than the peripheral sight of air compressor drills and the gritty scrape of a dental pick scratching away at your teeth?
-Well, for more than 60% of adults surveyed by Genworth, discussing their long term care needs brings forth greater negative emotions.
+What can be more real and anxiety-invoking than the peripheral sight of air compressor drills and the gritty scrape of a dental pick scratching away at your teeth?
+Well, for more than 60% of adults surveyed by Genworth, discussing their long-term care needs brings forth greater negative emotions.

 Emotionally, males are more likely to feel peaceful or calm (40%) when discussing this topic as compared to females, who are more likely to feel anxiety or fear (31%) or become confused or overwhelmed (19%), according to Genworth’s findings.

-Regardless of feelings, having a plan in place on how to fund future long term care needs can help dispel anxieties about your, or your loved one’s, finances and provide some peace of mind.
+Regardless of feelings, having a plan in place on how to fund future long-term care needs can help dispel financial anxieties for you or your loved one and provide some peace of mind.

 Aging is an inevitable part of life, whether we want to acknowledge that or not.
-And the reality is that regardless of how young or old we consider ourselves, there’s a good chance the day will come when we’ll require more intensive health care later in life.
+The reality is that regardless of how young or old we consider ourselves, there’s a good chance the day will come when we’ll require more intensive health care later in life.

-In its 2014 Medicare & You national handbook, the Centers for Medicare and Medicaid Services stated 70% of adults after age 65 will need some form of long term care.
-Taking this sizeable probability into account motivates the majority of adults (57%) to proactively take action for their own long term care needs.
+In its 2014 Medicare & You national handbook, the Centers for Medicare and Medicaid Services stated 70% of adults after age 65 will need some form of long-term care.
+Taking this sizable probability into account motivates the majority of adults (57%) to proactively take action for their own long-term care needs.